aschuman0/juleenj_hugo/content/_index.md

 ---

-Juleen will be reading at the White Bird Gallery in Cannon Beach, Oregon on November 3rd, 2023 at 3:30pm for the [Stormy Weather Arts Festival](https://www.cannonbeach.org/events-and-festivals/arts-events/stormy-weather-arts-festival/).
+Juleen will be reading with Wes Wahrmund at the White Bird Gallery in Cannon Beach, Oregon on November 3rd, 2023 at 3:30pm for the [Stormy Weather Arts Festival](https://www.cannonbeach.org/events-and-festivals/arts-events/stormy-weather-arts-festival/).

 Please join us!